fastlane/docs/docs/uploading-app-privacy-details.md

 ## Uploading App Privacy Details with _fastlane_

 _fastlane_ has the ability to upload your app's app privacy details with the `upload_app_privacy_details_to_app_store` action.
 This action has two steps.
-The first is an answering an interactive questionaire (similar to what App Store Connect dashboard offers) and saving the answers to a JSON config file.
+The first is answering an interactive questionnaire (similar to what App Store Connect dashboard offers) and saving the answers to a JSON config file.
 The second is the upload of the app privacy answers to App Store Connect.

 The action outputs a JSON config file to `fastlane/app_privacy_details.json` (by default) which will save your configuration.
 This JSON file is output so the answers can be saved in source control, reviewed by you or team members, and used for other apps.
 The JSON file can then be used again by this action (with the `json_path` option) to skip the interactive questions.